varunkakkar/one-click-hugo-cms/site/content/_index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 products:
+  - image: /img/illustrations-coffee-gear.svg
+    text: >-
+      We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
   - image: img/illustrations-coffee.svg
     text: >-
       We sell green and roasted coffee beans that are sourced directly from